sulthonzh/kubernetes-1/README.md

 Rather than doing address resolution, the static selector returns the service name plus a fixed port e.g greeter returns greeter:8080.
 Read about the [static selector](https://github.com/micro/go-plugins/tree/master/selector/static).

+### Usage

-To use the selector when running your service specific the flag or env var
+To use the static selector when running your service specify the flag or env var

 ```
 MICRO_SELECTOR=static ./service